 In addition, applicants must be currently employed in an ambulatory surgery center.

 Applicants are not required to have obtained a BSN.
 Diploma nurses and ADN nurses (or equivalent) are welcome to apply for the CNAMB exam.
-However, they are required to complete additional continuing education in order to be eligible to take the exam.
+However, they must complete additional continuing education to be eligible to take it.

 Perioperative nurses who have already obtained a related perioperative certification, such as CNOR, CPAN (Certified Post Anesthesia Nurse), CAPA (Certified Ambulatory Perianesthesia Nurse), etc., are eligible to sit for the CNAMB if they are currently employed in an ambulatory surgery center.

-Once eligibility requirements have been met, the CNAMB candidate should plan to study for at least 3 months, and ideally, longer.
-The CCI has established four key texts as the primary references for preparing for the CNAMB exam.
-There is also a study plan available.
+Once eligibility requirements have been met, the CNAMB candidate should plan to study for at least three months and, ideally, longer.
+The CCI provides a detailed study plan and a recommended textbook list.

 The CNAMB, the ambulatory surgery nursing expert